Cryogenic electronics for quantum computers

 The work will include:

-The candidate will join the Materials Integration and Nanoscale Devices (MIND) group at IBM Research Europe in Zurich.
-The project is available with start in August-October (depending on applicant’s availability) for a minimum duration of six months.
+The candidate will join the Physics & Science of Information group at IBM Research Europe in Zurich.
+The project is available for a minimum duration of six months.
 Please note that this is a non-remunerated M.Sc. thesis project, not a funded position.

 - B. Patra et al., “Cryo-CMOS Circuits and Systems for Quantum Computing Applications,” IEEE J. Solid-State Circuits, vol. 53, no. 1, pp. 309–321, 2018.